jdcrecur/swagger-chunk/README.md

   -e, --extension [ext]                 The output extension, defaults to the output format if not provided -h, --host_replacement [name]         (swagger2 specific only) A host name string to replace the one found in the source -o, --output_format [format]          The output format yaml, yml or json.
 If not provided it will assume the format of the input file
-  -m, --make_unique_operation_ids       // WARNING: modifies your files, check with git: Changes the value of all operationId to the camelCase pathname of the file minus the dir path then continues to the usual operation of bundling.
+  -n, --indentation [indent]            The numeric indentation, defaults to 4 if nothing passed -m, --make_unique_operation_ids       // WARNING: modifies your files, check with git: Changes the value of all operationId to the camelCase pathname of the file minus the dir path then continues to the usual operation of bundling.
   -M, --make_unique_operation_ids_only  Same as -m but will only inject the uniqueOperationIds into the yaml file and then stop
+  -s, --strip_value [strip]             Related to m & M, the value removed from the file path for the uniqueIds, defaults to src/paths/
   -V, --validate_off                    Do not validate the swagger output -x, --exclude_version                 Exclude the swagger version from the generated output file -h, --help                            output usage information
 ```

 An example use via a package.json file: